 In the second half of the 19th century, most of the water’s edge, along the Hudson River, was occupied by wharves for shipping as well as manufacturers.
 In 1830 a railroad was authorized between New York and Albany, which passed on the waterfront.

 Central Park was created in the 1850s through the 1870s.
 Many who previously squatted this area of the island were forced to move into the Upper West Side.

-There was a construction boom in the late 19th and early 20th century, which also encouraged the expansion of subway lines as early as 1904.
-Around that time, The Boulevard (previously Bloomingdale Street), sees its name change yet again, to Broadway as it is the natural extension of this road which originates in Lower Manhattan.
+There was a construction boom in the late 19th and early 20th centuries, which also encouraged the expansion of subway lines as early as 1904.
+Around that time, The Boulevard (previously Bloomingdale Street), sees its name change again, to Broadway as it is the natural extension of this road which originates in Lower Manhattan.

 Many of the large apartment buildings that line Central Park were built at the beginning of the last century, before the Great Depression of the 1930s.